Code-Institute-Submissions/public/README.md

 ## Scenario-1
 ### User1 recieves a hyperlink link from a friend recommending a website ,User1 clicks the link & has a succesfull connection to the website.

-### User2 recieves a text message with a hyperlink , clicks the link , after a few moments of surfing the website , User2 decides that they would like to contact the company , scrolling down the page User2 decides to speed up the process & look for the nav-bar, with a quick glance User2 finds the nav-bar & accesses the contact link which in turn sends him to the contact section of the website , User2 is interuppted & never fills out the form
+### User2 recieves a text message with a hyperlink from User1 , User2 clicks the link , after a few moments of surfing the website , User2 decides that they would like to contact the company , scrolling down the page User2 decides to speed up the process & look for the nav-bar, with a quick glance User2 finds the nav-bar & accesses the contact link which in turn sends him to the contact section of the website , User2 is interuppted & never fills out the form

 ### User3 is in work , while chatting on the phone to a college, user3 is recommended a website for a canditate for weekend away for some badly needed R & R , User3 asks for the link , recieves the link thru an email , User3 succesfully connects to the website on his desktop after browsing the site User3 decides to contact the company by way of phone , looking up to the nav which is visible anywhere on the page, clicks the contact section finds the phone number & succesfully contacts the company, User3 then contacts User2 to ask him to email the company for more info ,

-### User2 connects to the website on the bus after recieving slack message from User3, User2 finds the contact section again with ease procides to fill out the form , on filling in the email, half way thru the bus hits a bumb & User2 miss,s the @ symbol , when pressing the send button user2 is propted to correct the mistake , User2 corrects his typo , presses the send button & is transpoted to formspree.io message explainig the process , a option to "Go back to the original site" is clearly stated aswell as confirmation of contact , User2 is pleased
+### User2 connects to the website on the bus after recieving slack message from User3, User2 finds the contact section again with ease procides to fill out the form , on filling in the email, half way thru the bus hits a bumb & User2 miss,s the @ symbol , when pressing the send button user2 is propted to correct the mistake , User2 corrects his typo , presses the send button & is transpoted to formspree.io message explaining the process , an option to "Go back to the original site" is clearly stated aswell as confirmation of contact , User2 is pleased

-### User4 leaves his docters practise where he was attending ongoing treatment for dispraxia, User4 recives a message on viber fro User3 recomending a website for there up & coming week away , User4 clicks the hyperlink & connects to the website , after browsing for a few min utes he relises that this not the type of holiday for him, but is very impressed by the website , while scanning the website on his custom build in monitor he see,s the guide button & clicks the button & is swiftly sent to the guide page , there he is promted with a choice to let the aplpication access his wifi, User4 clicks yes, he can easly make out the functionalty of this app & spots a restaurant only a few minutes away that User1 had recommended, User4 decides he wants to exit the website & looks to the nav, he see,s that there is only 1 logical option , Home , User4 is sent back to the home page , where he again see,s the app link in the nav bar, Users4,s  custom built vehicle stops outside his front door, curious User4 continues to browse.......
+### User4 leaves his docters practise where he was attending ongoing treatment for dispraxia, User4 recives a message on viber fro User3 recomending a website for there up & coming week away , User4 clicks the hyperlink & connects to the website , after browsing for a few min User4 relises that this is not the type of holiday for him, but is very impressed by the website , while scanning the website on his custom build in monitor he see,s the guide button & clicks the button & is swiftly sent to the guide page , there he is promted with a choice to let the application access his wifi, User4 clicks yes, he can easly make out the functionalty of this app & spots a restaurant only a few minutes away that User1 had recommended, User4 decides he wants to exit the website & looks to the nav, he see,s that there is only 1 logical option , Home , User4 is sent back to the home page , where he again see,s the app link in the nav bar, Users4,s  custom built vehicle stops outside his front door, curious, User4 continues to browse.......

-### User5 recieves a phone call while sailing in the pacific on his satellite phone , from User3 , the last ten minutes of there conversation was about there weekend away, & asks him to send him the link over a satilite connection, User5 recieves the link 7 connects on his satilite laptop , the go,s to the "Contact Us" page & hits the submit form by misatke but is met with an error message about the required fields , User5 fills in the form for the first time & submits , agian he is met with an n error message about the required fields, for the third time he access the contact page & see,s that his details are still there , except the @ symbol he was promted about, he fills in the missing field ,submits the form with all inputs valid and verifys that a success message appears.Success User5 is very very pleased about te fact even tho it took hiom 3 attempts , he never left the contact section, User5 see,s the app button in the footer & is curious he contiues to browse ......
+### User5 recieves a phone call while sailing in the pacific on his satellite phone , from User3 , the last ten minutes of there conversation was about there weekend away, & asks him to send him the link over a satilite connection, User5 recieves the link & connects on his satilite laptop , he go,s to the "Contact Us" page & hits the submit form by mistake but is met with an error message about the required fields , User5 fills in the form for the first time & submits , agian he is met with an  error message about the required fields, for the third time he access the contact page & see,s that his details are still there , except the @ symbol he was promted about, he fills in the missing field ,submits the form with all inputs valid and verifys that a success message appears.
+Success User5 is very pleased about the fact even tho it took him 3 attempts , he never left the contact section, User5 see,s the app button in the footer & is curious he contiues to browse ......

-###User6 is picked up at 12:30 from creche , after arriving home , user6 picks up his dads phone which is on the counter top, he is very couriuos to screen , he clicks the logo many times , but notices it does move but , he doesnt , he then clicks the traintrack like structures in the corner, he sees the fast like window wiper swoosh in from the side , he then clicks a button before he even looked at the letters , he is brought to the guide page , he clicks all the buttons , except the home button, then he recognises the letters in one word "home" he is then brought to the telly part of the phone , he touches the arrow , he is sent moving down the page , he then see,s a button & presses it , he is brought to a funny looking page with nothing on it, after a larger number of presses he finally sees the letters home once again, presses & is sent home , he decides to keep scrolling , after loosing interest, he decides to look for those train tracks agian ,again he finds them with ease, he see,s the swoosh of the wiper again, & imeteidlty presses a button & is brought to the app page he scrolls all the way to the bottom ,he land on windows and decides to press , he presses all the windows & the funny looking lollipop stick buit nothing happens except flashy things in yhe phone ,
+### User6 is picked up at 12:30 from creche , after arriving home , user6 picks up his dads phone which is on the counter top, he is very couriuos to screen , he clicks the logo many times , but notices it does move but , he doesnt , he then clicks the traintrack like structures in the corner, he sees the fast like window wiper swoosh in from the side , he then clicks a button before he even looked at the letters , he is brought to the guide page , he clicks all the buttons , except the home button, then he recognises the letters in one word "home" he is then brought to the telly part of the phone , he touches the arrow , he is sent moving down the page , he then see,s a button & presses it , he is brought to a funny looking page with nothing on it, after a larger number of presses he finally sees the letters home once again, presses & is sent home , he decides to keep scrolling , after loosing interest, he decides to look for those train tracks agian ,again he finds them with ease, he see,s the swoosh of the wiper again, & imeteidlty presses a button & is brought to the app page he scrolls all the way to the bottom ,he lands on windows and decides to press , he presses all the windows & the funny looking lollipop stick buit nothing happens except flashy things in the phone ,
 ###HTML5 Validation Holding strong against even the toughest tests

 ## Features